Living with a chronic condition like asthma means you may experience flare-ups from time to time.

 - air pollution

 If you find yourself having to use your rescue inhaler whenever you work out, this likely means your asthma treatment needs to be changed.
-You may need to see your doctor for a long-term control medication.
+You may need to see your doctor for a long-term management medication.

 Some people with asthma may also experience an itchy face and throat in addition to the more traditional symptoms of wheezing and coughing.

-When you have allergic asthma, you may experience more traditional asthma symptoms. along with:
+When you have allergic asthma, you may experience more traditional asthma symptoms along with:

 - itchy skin